MDQL/mdql/README.md

 `[field, ...]` list of comma separated fields to be rendered.
 The value depends on the `table` selected.
 To access structured data, you may use the dot notation e.g. `field.subfield`.
 Omitting fields will return all available fields.

+You can rename fields for displaying them e.g. in table output.
+To do so use `<field> AS '<name>'` as field.
+The name will only affect the rendered output and cannot be used e.g. in conditions.

 `[table]` defines what type of data you want to access.
 It supports the following values:
 - `tasks` Tasks found in your workspace
 - `documents` Documents found in your workspace